milko/GeoFeatures/README.md

 GeoFeatures
 ===========

-Web-service to retrieve geographic features and layers
+Web-service to retrieve geographic features and layers.

+For documentation and examples look at service/help/help.html